Skip to main content

 • Property managers setting up syndics or gestion locative operations in growing urban areas like Bordeaux, Nantes, Lyon, or Toulouse

-Each of these registration events signals a specific buying moment.
-A newly registered agence immobilière will need: a transaction management platform (like those offered by Apimo or Periactiv), a CRM, a website, digital advertising, professional insurance (garantie financière and RCP), legal support, and accounting software, often all within the first 30 to 90 days.
+Each registration is a specific buying moment.
+A newly registered agence immobilière will need a transaction management platform, a CRM, a website, digital advertising, professional insurance (garantie financière and RCP), legal support, and accounting software, often all within the first 30 to 90 days.

 How to Read and Segment Company Registration Signals in Real Estate

-Not all real estate registrations deserve the same sales approach.
-The key is to segment by entity type and commercial profile, so your outreach is relevant from the first message.
+Not all real estate registrations call for the same sales approach.
+Segment by entity type and commercial profile so your outreach is relevant from the first message.

-These are the highest-volume segment.
-France has over 40,000 agences immobilières, with thousands of new ones opening each year, many created by former employees of large networks who choose independence.
-A new registration under NAF code 68.31Z (Agences immobilières) signals an immediate need for transaction tools, lead generation platforms (SeLoger Pro, Leboncoin Immo Pro), and digital marketing services.
+This is the highest-volume segment.
+France has over 40,000 agences immobilières, with thousands of new ones opening each year, many created by former employees of large networks who chose independence.
+A new registration under NAF code 68.31Z signals an immediate need for transaction tools, lead generation platforms (SeLoger Pro, Leboncoin Immo Pro), and digital marketing services.

-SCIs are legal structures created specifically to hold and manage real estate assets.
+SCIs are legal structures created to hold and manage real estate assets.
 A new SCI registration signals a property acquisition project.
-If you sell notary services, property financing (courtage en crédit immobilier), accounting software tailored to SCI management (like Jedéclaremonloyer or Rentila), or property management solutions, this is your moment.
+If you sell notary services, property financing (courtage en crédit immobilier), accounting software for SCI management, or property management solutions, this is your moment.
+SCIs are often overlooked by B2B sellers focused on agences, but there are far more SCIs created each year than traditional agencies.
+If your product serves property investors or landlords, this is a massive and underserved segment.

-Larger developers like Nexity, Bouygues Immobilier, or Kaufman & Broad regularly create subsidiary entities for new programs.
+Larger developers regularly create subsidiary entities for new programs.
 Smaller regional promoteurs do the same.
 These registrations signal upcoming procurement needs: architects, construction firms, materials suppliers, marketing agencies, and legal counsel.

-France’s proptech ecosystem is growing rapidly, with hubs in Paris (Station F, Le Swave) and regional cities.
-New proptech registrations signal B2B SaaS sales opportunities, these companies will need developer tools, cloud infrastructure, sales software, and legal support from day one.
+France’s proptech sector is growing, with hubs in Paris (Station F, Le Swave) and regional cities.
+New proptech registrations signal B2B SaaS sales opportunities.
+These companies need developer tools, cloud infrastructure, sales software, and legal support from day one.

-By filtering company registration signals by NAF code, geography, and entity type, you can build a highly segmented prospect list that maps directly to your ideal customer profile.
+By filtering company registration signals by NAF code, geography, and entity type, you can build a segmented prospect list that maps directly to your ideal customer profile, without buying a frozen directory.

 Timing is everything.
-The average newly registered real estate company in France will make most of its foundational purchasing decisions in the first 60 days.
-Your outreach sequence needs to reflect this urgency without feeling aggressive.
+A newly registered real estate company will make most of its foundational purchasing decisions in the first 60 days.
+Your outreach needs to reflect that without feeling aggressive.

 Step 1: Detect and enrich

-The moment a new registration appears, sourced from the INPI data feeds or SIRENE, enrich the record with contact data.
+The moment a new registration appears, sourced from INPI data feeds or SIRENE, enrich the record with contact data.
 The founding director (gérant) is typically listed in the registration documents.
 Use Fullenrich to find professional email addresses and phone numbers from the basic company data.
-Connect this workflow using Make to automate the enrichment the moment a signal is detected.
+Connect this with Make to automate enrichment the moment a signal fires.

 Step 2: Prioritize with context

-Not every registration is equal.
+Not every registration carries the same weight.
 Combine the registration signal with other intent data: Is the gérant active on LinkedIn?
 Have they recently posted about their new venture?
-Are they following competitors or industry associations like FNAIM (Fédération Nationale de l’Immobilier) or UNIS?
-Cross-referencing registration signals with social activity (tracked via Rodz’s other signals) dramatically increases your response rates.
+Are they following industry associations like FNAIM or UNIS?
+Cross-referencing registration signals with social activity dramatically increases reply rates, because you’re not just reaching out to a name, you’re reaching out to a person in a specific context.

 Related reading: Learn how to combine multiple intent signals for a multi-touch prospecting strategy in our article on job offer signals in French real estate.

 Generic cold emails fail.
-But an email that references the specific event, “I noticed you recently registered [Company Name] as a new agence immobilière in Lyon”, immediately stands out.
+An email that references the specific event, “I noticed you recently registered [Company Name] as a new agence immobilière in Lyon”, stands out immediately.
 The founding moment is a proud one for most entrepreneurs.
 Acknowledge it.

-Use Lemlist to build personalized multichannel sequences that combine email, LinkedIn touches, and follow-up calls.
+Use Lemlist to build personalized multichannel sequences combining email, LinkedIn touches, and follow-up calls.
 For LinkedIn-specific outreach, Waalaxy lets you run connection and message sequences that complement your email cadence.

 Step 4: Validate and clean your list

-Before launching any campaign, validate your email list with Bouncer to avoid bounce rates that hurt your sender reputation.
-This is especially important when working with newly registered businesses, where contact data can be incomplete or provisional.
+Before launching any campaign, validate your email list with Bouncer to keep bounce rates low.
+This matters more when working with newly registered businesses, where contact data can be incomplete or provisional.

 Step 5: Track and iterate

 Monitor open rates, reply rates, and meeting bookings by segment (SCI vs. agence vs. proptech).
-Over time, you’ll identify which entity types convert fastest and which messages resonate.
-Push all of this into HubSpot and use Surfe to sync your LinkedIn activity directly into your CRM without manual data entry.
+You’ll identify which entity types convert fastest and which messages land.
+Push all of it into HubSpot and use Surfe to sync your LinkedIn activity directly into your CRM without manual data entry.

 Practical Tips for Maximizing Conversion in the French Real Estate Market

-Move fast, the 30-day window is critical.
-Research consistently shows that the first vendor to contact a new business has a significant conversion advantage.
+Move fast.
+The 30-day window is critical.
+The first vendor to contact a new business has a measurable conversion advantage.
 In French real estate, where agences often make vendor decisions quickly to get operational, speed matters even more.
+Inside the 48-hour window after a signal fires, reply rates run 4 times cold-outbound levels.
+That advantage erodes fast.

 Adapt your pitch to regional market dynamics.
-The French real estate market is not uniform.
+The French real estate market isn’t uniform.
 Bordeaux, Rennes, and Montpellier are experiencing population growth and high transaction volumes, attracting new agences.
 Paris is more saturated but sees constant SCI creation for investment purposes.
 Lyon and Nantes are emerging proptech hubs.
-Tailor your geographic targeting to where the growth is.
+Geographic targeting should follow the growth, not a national carpet-bomb.

-Leverage regulatory moments.
-French real estate is heavily regulated (Loi Hoguet, carte professionnaire T or G from the CCI).
+Use regulatory moments.
+French real estate is heavily regulated (Loi Hoguet, carte professionnelle T or G from the CCI).
 New agences registering must obtain these cards, which creates a natural need for compliance support, training platforms, and legal counsel.
 If your solution addresses regulatory compliance, lead with it.

 Use local signals alongside national data.
-In addition to national SIRENE data, new real estate businesses often announce themselves in local professional networks, regional LinkedIn groups, or through membership applications to FNAIM or SNPI (Syndicat National des Professionnels Immobiliers).
-These micro-signals can complement and validate registration data.
+In addition to national SIRENE data, new real estate businesses often announce themselves in local professional networks, regional LinkedIn groups, or through membership applications to FNAIM or SNPI.
+These micro-signals validate and enrich registration data.
+Rodz tracks 108 distinct real-time intent signals across sources exactly like these.

-Company registration signals in French real estate aren’t a lead generation hack, they’re a systematic way to identify buyers at the exact moment their need is born.
-By combining real-time registration data from sources like INPI and SIRENE with intelligent enrichment, segmentation, and personalized outreach, you can consistently reach new real estate businesses before your competitors even know they exist.
+Company registration signals in French real estate aren’t a hack.
+They’re a systematic way to identify buyers at the moment their need is born.
+Combine real-time registration data from INPI and SIRENE with intelligent enrichment, segmentation, and a single well-timed message, and you’ll reach new real estate businesses before most competitors know they exist.

 The tools and workflow are straightforward.
-What differentiates top performers is the discipline to act on signals immediately and the precision to speak directly to each segment’s specific situation.
+What separates the teams that convert is the discipline to act inside the window and the precision to speak to each segment’s specific situation, not a generic pitch dressed up with a first name.

 Share: